-Contract/Project:

-Note to Engineer: Complete, sign and include this checklist with the 30% submittal to the Illinois Tollway.
-Any item determined to be N/A shall be previously determined in cooperation with the Illinois Tollway ITS Unit.
-Failure to do so shall be grounds for a rejected submittal.

-- Evaluate Master Planning (pre-concept) recommendations (if available).
-Identify any deviations from Master Planning (pre-concept) design information provided by the Illinois Tollway. - □ Technical memoranda provided for evaluation of current ITS technologies if required. - □ Recommended types and quantities of ITS elements listed. - □ Rationale for choosing locations provided. - Anticipated cost for proposed ITS device installations included. - Statement addressing interface with existing ITS elements. (e.g., availability of fiber optic communications, conflicts with systems, opportunities for the addition of other ITS devices) provided. - Anticipated modifications to existing ITS sites or other Illinois Tollway facilities included. - List of existing ITS devices located within the defined project limits included, with Illinois Tollway assigned device asset IDs shown. - □ Layout of all existing and proposed ITS elements provided. - □ Identify existing fiber facilities within the project limits.
-Address proposed ITS communication needs. - Analysis of existing ITS elements and impact on the elements during construction provided. - Statement addressing need to remove and relocate ITS elements affected by construction and maintenance of traffic included. - □ Statement concerning need for temporary ITS elements during construction included. - Recommendation regarding maintenance of all ITS elements within limits of contract included. - □ Impact of implementing a Smart Work Zone when major construction warrants it included. - □ Inter-department and/or interagency coordination requirements documented. - Utility coordination requirements for electrical service to ITS devices identified.

-- Summary of the overall ITS project scope of work and explanation of any deviations provided. - □ Site specific information for each ITS device location included. - □ Identify if barrier warrant analysis required. - Address location of existing fiber optic cable and how it will or will not be affected by this contract, including MOT staging. - Include a project level roll plot (or sheets for individual sites) of the roadway plan and profile illustrating all existing and proposed relocated or new ITS elements, utilizing the appropriate symbology.

-DSE Designer of Record

-DSE Designer of Record Phone & Email DSE Quality Assurance Representative Phone & Email

-DSE Designer of Record Signature (Date)

-DSE Quality Assurance Representative Signature (Date)
+C Contract/Project: III co ote to Engineer: Complete, sign and include this checklist with the 30% submittal to the inois Tollway.
+Any item determined to be N/A shall be previously determined in operation with the Illinois Tollway ITS Unit.
+Failure to do so shall be grounds for a jected submittal.
+Evaluate Master Planning (pre-concept) recommendations (if available).
+Identify any deviations from Master Planning (pre-concept) design information provided by the Illinois Tollway.
+Technical memoranda provided for evaluation of current ITS technologies if required.
+Recommended types and quantities of ITS elements listed.
+Rationale for choosing locations provided.
+Anticipated cost for proposed ITS device installations included.
+Statement addressing interface with existing ITS elements. (e.g., availability of fiber optic communications, conflicts with systems, opportunities for the addition of other ITS devices) provided.
+Anticipated modifications to existing ITS sites or other Illinois Tollway facilities included.
+List of existing ITS devices located within the defined project limits included, with Illinois Tollway assigned device asset IDs shown.
+Layout of all existing and proposed ITS elements provided.
+Identify existing fiber facilities within the project limits.
+Address proposed ITS communication needs.
+Analysis of existing ITS elements and impact on the elements during construction provided.
+Statement addressing need to remove and relocate ITS elements affected by construction and maintenance of traffic included.
+Statement concerning need for temporary ITS elements during construction included.
+Recommendation regarding maintenance of all ITS elements within limits of contract included.
+Impact of implementing a Smart Work Zone when major construction warrants it included.
+Inter-department and/or interagency coordination requirements documented.
+Utility coordination requirements for electrical service to ITS devices identified provided.
+Site specific information for each ITS device location included.
+Identify if barrier warrant analysis required.
+Address location of existing fiber optic cable and how it will or will not be affected by this contract, including MOT staging.
+Include a project level roll plot (or sheets for individual sites) of the roadway plan and profile illustrating all existing and proposed relocated or new ITS elements, utilizing the appropriate symbology.
+DSE Designer of Record Name Name DSE Designer of Record Phone & Email DSE Quality Assurance Representative Phone & Email DSE Designer of Record Signature (Date) DSE Quality Assurance Representative Signature (Date) DSF Quality Assurance Representative